danaalsharif/Danaalsharif/README.md

-### Hi there 👋

-#  CNN classifier for blood smear images (infected with malaria or uninfected with malaria)
+CNN classifier for blood smear images (infected with malaria or uninfected with malaria)

 <!--